gruckion/learning-web-components-and-stenciljs/the_basics/README.md

 ## Shadow DOM

 Currently all elements within our web component are visible within the DOM.
 We would like to hide the inner html of our web component and this is achieved using the shadow DOM.
 To do this we need to use `attachShadow(init: ShadowRootInit)`.
-Then we append our child elements to the shadowRoot of our component rather than directlyl to the HTMLElement.
+Then we append our child elements to the shadowRoot of our component rather than directly to the HTMLElement.
 This is done by changing `this.appendChild` to `this.shadowRoot.appendChild`.

 Doing this has abstracted away the DOM of our web component however the content within the usage of our component has also vanished, namely the text.
-In order to bring this back we need to use trmplates.
+In order to bring this back we need to use templates.

 ## Templates